Route String

 • Globs, for example /movie/* to also match /movie/123/reviews.

-For more advanced routing logic, consider using a Route Function instead of Route String.
+For more advanced routing logic, consider using a Route Function instead of a Route String.

 Globs